-- 1. Applicants not holding such a baccalaureate degree or its equivalent may apply to the PIU graduate level programs as a Special Student on probationary status.
-Only a limited number of applicants will be admitted as Special Students (not more than 10% of the total seminary student body). - 2.
-Acceptance to special student status will be based upon the following criteria: - a.
+- Applicants not holding such a baccalaureate degree or its equivalent may apply to the PIU graduate level programs as a Special Student on probationary status.
+Only a limited number of applicants will be admitted as Special Students (not more than 10% of the total seminary student body).
+Acceptance will be based upon the following criteria: - a.
 Applicants must submit a research essay of at least five pages in length on a biblical or theological topic to the Dean of the Seminary in order to demonstrate capability of graduate level writing. - b.
 Applicants must demonstrate in a letter to the Dean of the Seminary the infeasibility of completing a baccalaureate degree. - c.
-Applicants must have demonstrated ministry gifts and potential. - 3.
+Applicants must have demonstrated ministry gifts and potential. - 2.
+Applicants who did not reach the minimum TOEFL score may be considered as special students. - 3.
 Upon the completion of a year of satisfactory work and the removal of any deficiencies, special students may be granted regular standing through successful completion of the process of evaluation for continuation in Seminary studies.

-Deadlines: All applications to a PIU program shall normally be submitted to the Central Office on Guam before August 10 prior to the Fall Semester, or December 10 prior to the Spring Semester.
+Deadlines: All applications to a PIU program shall normally be submitted to the PIU Office on Guam before August 10 prior to the Fall Semester, or December 10 prior to the Spring Semester.